 Although the Company developed many of its platform-driven solutions internally or with the help of Exela and its other affiliates, the Company relies, in some cases, on third-party hardware and software in connection with its service offerings which the Company either purchases or leases from third-party vendors.
-The Company is generally able to select from a number of competing hardware and software applications, but the complexity and unique specifications of the hardware or software makes design defects and software errors difficult to detect.
-Any errors or defects in third-party hardware or software that are incorporated into the Company's service offerings may result in a delay or loss of revenue, diversion of resources, damage to its reputation, the loss of the affected client, loss of future business, increased service costs or potential litigation claims against the Company.
+The Company is generally able to select from a number of competing hardware and software applications, but the complexity and unique specifications of the hardware or software that are incorporated into the Company's service offerings may result in a delay or loss of revenue, diversion of resources, damage to its reputation, the loss of the affected client, loss of future business, increased service costs or potential litigation claims against the Company.